-Finbee p2p platform review
+Finbee review.
+A Lithuanian p2p platform

-It’s been over a year since I first invested in the Finbee p2p lending platform so here is my honest and open review of it.
+It’s been over a year and a half since I first invested in the Finbee p2p lending platform so here is my honest and open review of it.
 As time goes along I will continue to update this article with more insights from me.
 And as always I would like to welcome everyone to leave their own personal feedback or questions about this platform in the comment section.